DavidHuang10/rocket-ground-station-25-26/README.md

-# hi im the ground station
+# Please check the other branch for the real ground station
-## My background consists of raspberry pi and websocket